dueuwh/Projects/README.md

 # Projects
-This repository was created to store personal projects
+This repository was created to store projects related files